ptrofimov/beanstalk_console/README.md

 - You can view jobs in ready/delayed/buried states in every tube
 - You can add/kick/delete jobs in every tube
 - You can select multiple tubes by regExp and clear them
-- Ability to pause tubes
+- Ability to Pause tubes
+- Customizable UI (choose columns, edit auto refresh seconds, pause tube seconds)

 **Installation**